Home > Resources > FAQs & GUIDES

 What is a Power of Attorney?

 A Power of Attorney (POA) is a legal document which appoints an attorney to deal with property and financial matters on your behalf.
 Your attorney can sign legally binding documents or otherwise manage your finances, for example while you are overseas or unwell.
+A general POA will cease to have effect if you lose mental capacity.
+An Enduring Power of Attorney still has effect even after you lose mental capacity.
+Neither a general POA, nor an Enduring POA gives your attorney the ability to make decisions about your medical treatment, welfare or other lifestyle matters.

 Does my Power of Attorney retain control after my death?

+No. On your death any Power of Attorney will cease to operate.
+Your Will should set out your intentions for your affairs after your death and appoint an executor.
 The executor of your Will can make decisions after you die but not beforehand, while an attorney can manage your affairs while you are alive but not after your death.
 You can appoint the same person to both roles if you choose, but it is important to understand that they are different roles and require separate appointments.
-Refer to our FAQ document on Wills.
+Refer to our FAQs document on Wills.

 Who is the best person to be my Power of Attorney?